 What Can I Do to Treat COPD?

-The Lung Institute also offers an alternative COPD treatment through cellular therapy or cellular therapy from cells from the patient’s own body.
-Highly trained Lung Institute medical professionals extract the patient’s cells from blood.
+The Lung Health Institute also offers an alternative COPD treatment through cellular therapy or cellular therapy from cells from the patient’s own body.
+Highly trained Lung Health Institute medical professionals extract the patient’s cells from blood.
 Then, they separate the cells and return them to the patient intravenously.
 Once in circulation, the cells can begin to promote the healing of lung tissue, which can potentially improve lung function.

 In a recent cellular research study, 82 percent of patients reported an increase in quality of life after cellular therapy.
 Also, of the patients that reported results from a pulmonary function test (PFT), 60 percent reported in results that showed improvement in lung function after treatment.;